apuder/TRS-80/README.md

 git clone git clone git://git.code.sf.net/p/trs80/code trs80
 ```

-The TRS-80 emulator depends on Android's [Support Library][Support Library].
+The TRS-80 emulator depends on two [Support Libraries][Support Library]
+(v7 appcompat and media router libraries) as well as the
+[Google Play Services][Google Play Services].
 In order to make the project independent of user-specific directory layouts,
-the v7 version of the Support Library needs to be copied to the parent
+those Libraries need to be copied to the parent directory where the emulator
-directory where the emulator sources were cloned:
+sources were cloned:

 ```
 cp -r <android-sdk-root>/extras/android/support/v7/appcompat/*
       <parent-dir-of-git-repo>/android-support-v7-appcompat/
+cp -r <android-sdk-root>/extras/android/support/v7/mediarouter/*
+      <parent-dir-of-git-repo>/android-support-v7-mediarouter/
+cp -r <android-sdk-root>/extras/google/google_play_services/libproject/*
+      <parent-dir-of-git-repo>/google-play-services_lib/

 ```

-Note that the Support Library is designed as an Android Library project and
+Note that these libraries need to be imported as Android Library projects in
-cannot be bundled with the emulator.
-It needs to be imported as a separate
-Eclipse project into your workspace.
+Eclipse, otherwise there will be compile errors with the TRS-80 emulator
+sources.

 At this point you should be able to compile the sources.
 Note that running
-the TRS-80 emulator inside the Android emulator is very slow.
-It is recommended
+the TRS-80 emulator inside the Android emulator is very slow and Chromecast
+is also not supported by the Android emulator.
+It is recommended to use a real
-to use a real device for testing and debugging.
+device for testing and debugging.

 Quick Overview